6bolin9/hello-world/README.md

 # hello-world
 The first repository

-Practive how to use github.
+Practice how to use github.